kdheepak/kdheepak.github.io/content/23-technical_writing.md

   \nabla \cdot \vec{\mathbf{B}} & = 0
 \end{align}

-\LaTeX\ is essentially a markup language.
+Essentially, \LaTeX\ is a markup language.
 Content is written in plain text and can be annotated with commands that describe how certain elements should be displayed.
-For example, the following commands will format the words inside these "functions" as **bold** and *italic* respectively.
+For example, take a look at the following commands.

     \textbf{bold}
     \textit{italic}

+These markup will format the words passed into these "functions" as **bold** and *italic* respectively.
+There are numerous similar functions for different aspects of formatting.
+A writer can concentrate on writing, without worrying about the typesetting until later.

 The source document that contains the content is a plain text file.
-This means I can use `git` to version control the paper.
+This means you can use `git` to version control the paper.
-This allows me to track changes and collaborate with others without any additional effort.
+This allows one to track changes and collaborate with others without any additional effort.
-This also lets me work with any editor I want - Vim, Emacs, TeXShop, Lyx.
+This also lets you work with your favourite text editor - Vim, Emacs, Atom.
-But most importantly, I have the confidence that my code and documents can survive possibly forever in its current format. \LaTeX\ is free.
+There are even TeX specific ones, such as TeXShop and Lyx.

+\LaTeX\ is free.
 Free as in beer and free as in freedom.
+This allows me to have the confidence that my code and documents can survive possibly forever in its current format.
 The \LaTeX\ community is great and are very helpful towards beginners.
 There are hundreds of packages that improve upon the functionality that \LaTeX\ provides.
 There are packages like *TikZ* that allow you to create high resolution print quality detailed diagrams.